 Thanet’s Housing Strategy and East Kent Homelessness Prevention Strategy have been reviewed and combined in a new Housing & Homelessness Strategy for Thanet.
-A period of public consultation has been held and submissions are being considered by the council.
+A period of public consultation was held and it has been adopted by the Council.

-The Housing Strategy has been developed to consider housing issues in Thanet.
-The Housing Strategy brings together all housing related activity into a single document to provide strategic direction for our residents, partners and stakeholders.
-The Strategy contains a series of key messages that set out our priorities and approaches to addressing housing issues.
-The Housing Strategy to be adopted is supported by a strategic action plan.
+The new Strategy has been developed to consider housing issues in Thanet bringing together all housing related activity into a single document to provide strategic direction for our residents, partners and stakeholders.
+The Strategy contains a series of key messages that set out our priorities and approaches to addressing housing issues, and is supported by a strategic action plan.

 Find information about housing in the district in regular publications here.

 A detailed study has been made of existing housing and care home provision in Kent for Kent County Council (KCC) Adult Social Care client groups.
 These groups are: